In July 2011, Edward D. Reiskin was named the Director of Transportation of the San Francisco Municipal Transportation Agency (SFMTA).

-Mr. Reiskin has the responsibility for more than 5,000 employees, a $850 million annual operating budget, and a $3 billion capital budget.
-He oversees the advancement of the Central Subway Project, the 1.7 mile extension of the Third Street Light Rail Line that will provide rail service to the Financial District and Chinatown--the most densely developed areas of San Francisco.
+Mr. Reiskin has the responsibility for more than 5,000 employees, a $1 billion annual operating budget, and a $3 billion capital budget.
+He oversees the advancement of the Central Subway Project, the 1.7 mile extension of the Third Street Light Rail Line that will connect the city’s southeast with the growing and most densely populated neighborhoods, such as South of Market and Chinatown.
 Mr. Reiskin is also leading the development of the Van Ness bus rapid transit project, which will create a two-mile dedicated right-of-way on one of the city’s key north-south corridors.

 Mr. Reiskin sits on numerous citywide bodies, such as the Capital Planning Committee, the Disaster Council, and the Committee on Information Technology.
 He is a member of the Board of Directors of the Transbay Joint Powers Authority, and is President of the National Association of City Transportation Officials, NACTO.

 During his tenure, he oversaw the development and opening of several LEED-certified landmark structures, such as Laguna Honda Hospital and several branch libraries and recreation centers.
-Under Mr. Reiskin’s leadership, DPW not only resurfaced streets, but prioritized comprehensive public realm improvements, which improved public spaces for pedestrians, bicyclists and transit riders.
-He also oversaw the predevelopment work that led to the voter approval of two general obligation bonds: $887.4 million to build a new, seismically safe, LEED-certified San Francisco General Hospital; and $412.3 million for seismic and safety upgrades to fire stations and the city’s high pressure firefighting water system, and a new seismically safe, LEED-certified Police Department headquarters and command center.
+Under Mr. Reiskin’s leadership, Public Works not only resurfaced streets, but prioritized comprehensive public realm improvements, which improved public spaces for pedestrians, bicyclists and transit riders.
+He also oversaw the predevelopment work that led to the voter approval of two general obligation bonds: $887.4 million to build a new, seismically safe, LEED-certified San Francisco General Hospital; and $412.3 million for seismic and safety upgrades to fire stations and the city’s high pressure firefighting water system, and the recently opened seismically safe, LEED-certified Police Department headquarters and command center.